I’ve used WP Rocket for a looong time.

 Setting Up Cloudflare APO With WP Rocket

-- Disable the Cloudflare add-on in WP Rocket.
+- Disable Cloudflare add-on in WP Rocket.

 - Keep caching enabled in WP Rocket which is a different layer.